Adidas: Running

 Adidas currently manufactures several running and lifestyle shoes, including the Energy-boost, and the spring-blade trainers.
 The brand has built a strong runners' network within big European capitals, such as Paris' "Boost Energy League".
-In 2016, the 3rd season launched.
+In 2016, the 3rd season was launched.
 In Paris, the Boost Energy League gathers 11 teams representing different districts of Paris.

-Adidas launched two new color ways of the NMD R1 and one new color way of the NMD XR1 in September 2016.
+Adidas launched two new colour ways of the NMD R1 and one new colour way of the NMD XR1 in September 2016.

 In November 2016, Adidas teased a sneaker made from ocean plastic.
 The shoe is created from a fabric called "Biosteel".
 The shoe is called the "Adidas Futurecraft Biofabric".
 The material used is 15% lighter than conventional silk fibers, and is 100% biodegradable.
-The shoe only begin to dissolve when it is put in contact with a high concentration of the digestion enzyme proteinase, which occurs naturally.
+The shoe only begins to dissolve when it is put in contact with a high concentration of the digestion enzyme proteinase, which occurs naturally.
 Once this happens, the shoes can decompose within 36 hours.
 The shoe was never released.

-The adidas EQT (Equipment) franchise launches in 1991.
-It originated in the early '90s and was relaunched in 2017.
+Adidas EQT is a style of sneakers from Adidas.
+It originated in the early 1990s and was relaunched in 2017.
 The latest Adidas EQT line released in a "Turbo Red" Pack on 26 January 2017, and included models such as the Adidas EQT Support 93/17, EQT Support ADV, and EQT Support Ultra.
 Adidas.com is one of the few online retailers.

+Adizero is Adidas competitive running line.
+Compared to most other shoe manufacturers, it uses a unique midsole that uses Thermoplastic Polyester Elastomer to prioritize energy return over comfort.
+Additionally, it uses carbon rods over carbon plates to decrease weight at the coast of durability.
+The first two record-eligible sub-two-hour marathon runners, Sabastian Sawe and Yomif Kejelcha, both wore the Adizero Adios Pro Evo 3 in their record-breaking 2026 London Marathon.